KRFOSS/kali-docs/installation/dual-boot-kali-with-linux/index.md

 ### Installation Prerequisites

-This guide will make the following assumptions when following:
+This guide will make the following assumptions:

 - You have read our [single boot Kali Linux install guide](/docs/installation/hard-disk-install/), as this has the same Installation Prerequisites (System requirements & setup assumptions).
 - When [downloading Kali Linux](/docs/introduction/download-official-kali-linux-images/), [pick the **live** image](/docs/introduction/what-image-to-download/#which-image-to-choose), rather than the installer option.
-- A single disk to install to _(rather than a dedicate disk per operating system)_.
+- A single disk to install to _(rather than a dedicated disk per operating system)_.

 - - -